 For any study that was tabled in IRB-03, every attempt will be made to schedule the re-review of the tabled item at the next convened IRB-03 meeting.
 If there is not a returning member that attended the initial review, one will be asked to attend the meeting for review of the tabled item only to fulfill this requirement.

-18.E.iv The study can be Disapproved.
+18.E.iv The study can be Disapproved or Withdrawn.

 Disapproved means that the IRB full board has not and will not approve the current research application.
 You must start a new project application if you wish to pursue this application further.
 Applications can only be disapproved by the full board, not by an IRB Chair.